 Student Mentoring Cohort

 Every Voice student mentoring cohorts provide an opportunity for mentoring and community for ethnic minority and Majority World students in Christian theological education.
-Each cohort will have a scholar-mentor who will facilitate monthly meetings (online) and provide encouragement and counsel.
+Each cohort will have a scholar-mentor who will facilitate monthly meetings (online) and offer encouragement and counsel.
 Monthly meetings will focus on topics such as navigating academia, developing conference papers, and best practices for success and holistic flourishing.

-2023–2024 Cohort
+2025–2026 Cohort

 Dates